openforis/sepal-doc/docs/source/cookbook/ccdc_slice.rst

 As described above, the slicing procedure cuts out the model parameters of a specific date in order to generate the expected reflectance at that given point in time.
 This can be either a concrete date, or a date range.
 For the latter, the median value of the selected time period over the modelled time-series is calculated.

 In addition, it is possible to display the detected breaks for the intersecting temporal segments.
 Note that for date ranges, more than 1 break can fall within the specific time-period.
-This needs to be considered in the next parameter setting, the CCDC slicign parameters.
+This needs to be considered in the next parameter setting, the CCDC slicing parameters.

 CCDC Slicing Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^

+Specific Date
+""""""""""""

+In case a single date has been selected, the slicing parameters will look as shown in the Figure below.

+.. thumbnail:: ../_images/cookbook/ccdc_slice/ccdc_slice_date_parameters.png
+    :group: ccdc-slice-parameters-date
+    :title: Selection menu for CCDC slice parameters
+    :width: 60%
+    :align: center

+The first parameter is the number of **harmonics** used to extract the modelled reflectance at the given point in time.
+3 harmonic terms are set by default. lowering this number will result in a smoothed time-series that does not depict intra-annual periodicity.
+Setting this value to 1 will only capture the inter-annual periodicity, i.e. annual seasonality, while a value of 0 results in the mean value over the segments time period.

+The **Gap Strategy** relates to the presence of gaps between 2 temporal segments, i.e. the presence of a break.
+After a detected break, CCDC re-initializes a new model (i.e. new segment) only after a couple of observations.
+In between, no model is available from which to extract the data.
+In order to avoid masked pixels the user has the possibility to:

+1. **Interpolate** - use a temporally weighted mean between the previous and the subsequent model for the given data

+2. **Extrapolate** - use the extrapolated value of the closest, previous, or next model for the given date
+3. **Mask** - mask the value as no data

+In case of extrapolation the additional option **Segment to Extrapolate** allows to the choose either the model parameters from the previous, next or closest segment with respect to the selected data.
+Furthermore, the **Max Days to Extrapolate** setting allows to limit the number of days until this procedure is considered valid.
+If the difference between the selected date and the segment's valid time period is greater than this threshold value, the pixel will be automatically masked.

+Date Range
+""""""""""

 Visualization
 -----------------